flame-engine/flame/doc/particles.md

   ),
 );

-/// Chaining.
+// Chaining.
-///
+//
-/// Expresses the same behavior as above, but with a more fluent API.
+// Expresses the same behavior as above, but with a more fluent API.
-/// Only [Particles] with [SingleChildParticle] mixin can be used as chainable behaviors. game.add(
+// Only Particles with SingleChildParticle mixin can be used as chainable behaviors. game.add(
   Particle
     .generate(